sgupta229/Census-Explorer/README.md

 ## Introduction

 ### General Information
-Welcome!
 This is a US Census Bureau data explorer created using R Shiny.
 The purpose of this app is to give users a glimpse into the vast amount of data the US Census Burea has to offer.
 In particular, the app aims to provide some background about the quality of life across the United States using population, income, and poverty metrics.
 Some more information about each section is provided below.
 When specifying 'State' inputs, please provide the state's abbreviation (e.g. CA).
-Enjoy!

 ### Population
 This app allows users to interact with two different graphics